This control enables users to specify the name of the character set for existing and future database sessions.

 You can choose the character set either by name or by numeric code.
 If selecting by name, the value should exist in the DBC.CharTranslations View CharSetName column.
 If selecting by code, the value should exist in the DBC.CharTranslations View CharSetId column.
-The validity of the specified character set's name or code is determined by Teradata Database when a subsequent SQL request is submitted.
+The validity of the specified character set's name or code is determined by the database when a subsequent SQL request is submitted.

-For more information about these System Table views, refer to International Character Set Support (B035-1125).
+For more information about these System Table views, see Teradata Vantage™ - Advanced SQL Engine International Character Set Support, B035-1125.

 The -c, -e, and -m command line options can also be used to initially set the session character set and I/O encoding for workstation-attached systems before any commands and, or statements are processed.
-For an interactive Unicode session, it is recommended that the -m option be used along with the -c option.
+For an interactive Unicode session, Teradata recommends using the -m option along with the -c option.
 This enables BTEQ to accept and display locale-specific characters, affecting stdio, RUN files, and MESSAGEOUT files.
 The SESSION CHARSET setting remains UTF8 or UTF16 which is used for all import, export, and SQL (internal) stored procedure files, as well as for communications to and from the database.

 Examples for using the command line options:

 |bteq||Interactive mode where charset and I/O encoding default to ASCII.|

 |bteq -c ASCII < script||Batch mode using an ASCII script where charset and I/O encoding are ASCII.|